rsp/getnode/README.md

 * 0.1.100 - 0.1.104
 * 0.2.0 - 0.2.6
 * 0.3.0 - 0.3.8
-* 0.4.0 - 0.4.3
+* 0.4.0 - 0.4.4

 If you try to get a version of Node that Getnode doesn't know about then you have to explicitly accept the computed checksum so you have an option to verify it manually.

 Note that at the time of this writing there is no list of SHA-1 checksums on [Node.js website](http://nodejs.org/).
+Also the Node.js website cannot be accessed using HTTPS.
 The checksums in this script were computed manually after downloading the above versions so they are not guaranteed to be "correct".
 It is possible, however unlikely, that I have computed checksums of corrupted or even malware-infected versions.
-All you can tell after a positive verification is that you have downloaded the same file as I have.
+What you can tell after a positive verification is that you have downloaded the same file as I have, which is usually enough to avoid local and/or temporary attacks.

 PREREQUISITES
 -------------